-Namibia offer an exhilarating and varied safari experience from the vast Etosha salt pan, to the shimmering dunes of Sossusvlei and the Namib Desert, to the waterways of the Caprivi.
-Namibia means ‘place of great arid plains’; an apt description of this starkly beautiful land, where gemsbok, springbok, kudu, even desert-dwelling elephants and rhino, roam wild and free.
+Namibia offers an exhilarating and varied safari experience from the vast Etosha salt pan, to the shimmering dunes of Sossusvlei and the Namib Desert, to the waterways of the Caprivi.
+Namibia means ‘place of great arid plains’; an apt description of this starkly beautiful land, where gemsbok, springbok, kudu, even desert-dwelling elephants and rhino roam wild and free.
 Have a look at our suggested safari trips as well as independent unbiased reviews of lodges in Namibia.

-Namibia is a large country so you need to allow at least two weeks – ideally more – for your Namibia safari to see the country at an enjoyable pace.
-One of your first decisions is to decide how you want to travel around Namibia.
-It’s easy to take a self drive tour of Namibia.
-Or you can opt for a private or scheduled tour.
+Namibia is a large country so you need to allow at least two weeks – ideally more – for your safari to see the country at an enjoyable pace.
+One of your first decisions is to decide how you want to travel the country.
+It’s easy to take a self drive tour, or you can opt for a private or scheduled tour.
 Some of the more remote regions such as the Skeleton Coast are best tackled via a fly-in safari, or you can use charter flights to cover some of the country and self drive the rest.
 We find that using one of our private guides is a great option for your Namibia safari.
 Talk to us about your preferences!

 Highlights of Namibia